 Part of the Pamir highway runs along the river Panj.
 On the opposite shore lies Afghanistan.

-The view from my bedroom on the morning before scaling the Saghirdasht pass.
-On the way up the road winds through lush, green mountain landscape.
+The view from my bedroom on the morning before scaling the Saghirdasht pass in western Tajikistan.

 The spectacular domed ceiling of the Registan in Samarkand.